jtgry/grayandco/content/_index.md

   content: 'Here at <b>Gray & Co.</b> we work with you throughout creating your entire
     digital presence.
-We provide the end to end experience, from branding, logo, social media, photography, web design, e-commerce, and much more to convey the right story to the right people for your business. '
+We provide the end to end experience, from branding, logo, social media, photography, web design, e-commerce, and much more to convey the right story to the right people for your business.'
   items:
   - template: block-item
     image: "/uploads/web-design.jpg"